Zechariah Lesson 3

 Second, these prophecies are not out of proportion with what we would expect these people to experience.
 That is not the case with other prophecies both in this book as well as elsewhere, such as in Isaiah.
 Elsewhere we find promised blessings that are so wonderful and so far-reaching that they could only be realized in Christ and in his eternal kingdom.

-In fact, Zechariah seems to deal in this book with people who were expecting all of God's promises to occur at once.
+In fact, Zechariah seems to deal in this book with people who were expecting all of God's promises to occur all at once.
 Part of the goal of this book is to teach them patience.
 Yes, the promises will all occur, but they will occur according to God's timeframe - some now, some later.

 And what about Babylon?
 How long until that evil city finally got what it deserved?
 God does not answer that question.
 It seems that event, too, was something that would occur in God's own time frame.

-And, one more thing about Isaiah's promised destruction of Babylon.
-Not only would it occur in God's own chosen time, but it would occur in God's own chosen manner.
 Isaiah described Babylon's falls using vivid, apocalyptic language, and we should not take such language literally unless we are forced to do so.
 With Isaiah 13 the force is in the opposite direction - that is, we are forced to take the prophecy as a figurative description of Babylon's fall.
 Why?
-Because verse 20 says that the city would never be inhabited; that no Arab would pitch his tent there.
-That has not literally happened to this very day.
+Because verse Isaiah 13:20 says that the city would never be inhabited; that no Arab would pitch his tent there.
+That has not literally happened even to this very day.

 A dispensationalist would tell you that the only thing that could keep people from pitching their tents in Babylon would be a nuclear bomb - and that is exactly what they say is being prophesied by Isaiah, and by reference here as well.
 But does that make any sense at all?
 Do we really think God answers the question "how long" by promising to nuke a completely different group of people living thousands of years later?
 A little common sense goes a long way in understanding the Bible.